This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

 - Brussels Sprouts: These are the star of the show!
-Tender on the inside and cruchy on the outside.
+Tender on the inside and crunchy on the outside.
 Cut the sprouts in half lengthwise.
-Here some of the green ones where quite larger than the purple variety so I cut those in fourths or thirds.
+Here, some of the green ones were quite larger than the purple variety, so I cut those into fourths or thirds.
 Just keep them as uniform as you can so they are easy to eat.

-- Olive Oil: Use a good quality for best flavor.
+- Olive Oil: Use good quality for the best flavor.
 The oil allows them to roast up nice and crispy.

-- Stone Ground Dijon Mustard: I love the earthiness and texture this lends, along with a little tang!
-You can use any Dijon you have in your pantry though.
+- Stone Ground Dijon Mustard: I love the earthiness and texture this lends, along with a hint of tang.
+You can use any Dijon you have in your pantry, though.

 - Granny Smith Apples: I like the tartness and crisp bite this variety adds to the dish.

-- Candied Pecans: Again you can make these homemade or buy in the store.
-They even have them in the salad dressing isle now or can also be found over by you produce section.
+- Candied Pecans: Again, you can make these homemade or buy them in the store.
+They even have them in the salad dressing aisle now or can also be found over by your produce section.
 They add a nice crunch to this dish!

 Preheat oven to 400° and line a sheet pan with parchment paper or foil.